sgteja/group3_rwa3/README.md

 [] Conveyor belt has to be stopped when gear part is detected by the logical camera 4 [] Record the video~~

-Approach 2 - Not stopping the conveyor belt
+~~Approach 2 - Not stopping the conveyor belt
-[] Predict where the gear part will be after detected by the Logical camera 4 [] Record the video
+[] Predict where the gear part will be after detected by the Logical camera 4 [] Record the video~~

+If interested in doing something, can make a improvement to complete the order by picking the parts from the bins.